-- ☐ Print a short article for a pre-writing activity.
-Choose an article about a land mammal (leopard, kangaroo, etc.).
-Print multiple copies if teaching several students. - □ Reference material: Have available for each student a short book, chapter, or encyclopedia/magazine article (either from a print source or the Internet) about one particular animal.
-Students will use this to write their report later this week.
-Make sure this resource provides them with the following information: - size, color, special body features - habitat (home) - living habits (eating, sleeping, moving, parenting, etc.)
+□ Photocopies: Make a photocopy of an encyclopedia article for a pre-writing activity.

+- Choose an article about a land mammal (leopard, kangaroo, etc.). - The article you copy should be between one-third and one-half page long. - □ Reference material: Have available for each student a Wildlife Fact File[TM] card, short book, chapter, or encyclopedia/magazine article about one particular animal.
+Make sure this resource provides him with the following information: - size, color, special body features - habitat (home) - living habits (eating, sleeping, moving, parenting, etc.)

-- ☐ Game: "Categories" (see Lesson 4 Pre-writing Activities, TM p.
-27). - Category ideas include wild animals, domestic animals, mammals, reptiles, birds, fish, desert animals, animals of the jungle or forest, etc. - For another interesting category, try listing present participles that apply to an animal's movement (springing, slithering, crawling, leaping, etc.).
+□ Game: "Categories" (see Lesson 4 Pre-writing Activities, TM p.
+27).

+- Category ideas include wild animals, domestic animals, mammals, reptiles, birds, fish, desert animals, animals of the jungle or forest, etc. - For another interesting category, try listing present participles that apply to an animal's movement (springing, slithering, crawling, leaping, etc.).

-- □ Read the student instruction sheet "Writing a Factual Paragraph." - ☐ Write a practice paragraph (TM pp. 8-9). - 1.
-Give your student a copy of the mammal encyclopedia article.
+□ Read the student instruction sheet "Writing a Factual Paragraph."

+- Give your student a copy of the mammal encyclopedia article.
 He will use a different colored pencil to underline key facts in the article according to the "Fact-Gathering Worksheet."
 Suggest using red for physical features, green for habitat, blue for habits, and yellow for most interesting fact(s). - 2.
 Mind-map this information on a separate sheet of paper. - 3.
 Make use of any word lists that may apply. - 4.
 Write the practice paragraph, following the student instructions.
-When the student writes his own paragraph later on, he will write about a different animal using the second article.
+When the student writes his own paragraph later on, he will write about a different animal.

-brainstorning

-☐ Have student brainstorm by using the "Fact-Gathering Worksheet."

-☐ The student may wish to make a list of participles, paired adjectives, and similes appropriate to his animal.
+- □ Have student brainstorm by using the "Fact-Gathering Worksheet." - □ The student may wish to make a list of participles, paired adjectives, and similes appropriate to his animal.

-Sloppy Copy

-☐ Student writes his "sloppy copy."

-☐ Student Writing Skills Checklist Lesson 9.
+- □ Student writes his "sloppy copy." - □ Student Writing Skills Checklist Lesson 9.

-First Revision

-☐ Have student write the first revision of his factual paragraph.
+□ Have student write the first revision of his factual paragraph.

-Teacher/Parent Editing Day

-☐ Edit your student's first revision.

 Use the Teacher's Writing Skills Checklist Lesson 9 and suggestions on TM pp. 115-16.

-□ Paper-clip your checklist to the top of his work.

-Final Draft

-☐ Go over your comments and suggestions with student before he writes his final draft
+□ Go over your comments and suggestions with student before he writes his final draft.

 □ Student writes the final draft of his factual paragraph.

-Grading the Composition

-☐ Use the Composition Evaluation form.